cinnamon-cicada/aws-hackathon/data.md

 # Technical Stack Documentation

 ## Project Overview
-This is an AWS Hackathon project for an EMS (Emergency Medical Services) Urgency Map system focused on disaster response in Nashville, TN.
+This is an AWS Hackathon project for an EMS (Emergency Medical Services) Urgency Map system focused on disaster response in Brentwood, TN.
 The system provides real-time visualization of emergency situations, human detection, and alert management.

 ## Core Technologies